Vitamin B1: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

 The human body is unable to produce thiamine and depends on dietary intake.
-It is only stored in very small quantities by muscles, the nervous system, and the liver.
-In the absence of sufficient external intake, these reserves are depleted in 2 to 3 weeks.
-Thiamine is the precursor of two bioactive forms necessary for the proper functioning of several metabolic pathways: - Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in carbohydrate metabolism and energy reserve production, in the breakdown of pyruvate whose accumulation leads to overproduction of lactates (toxic for all cells, especially for neurons and glial cells).
-TPP is also involved in the oxidative decarboxylation of pyruvate, a necessary step for acetylcholine formation (a neurotransmitter). - Thiamine triphosphate, whose role is still poorly understood, is thought to be involved in cellular signaling and neurotransmission processes.
-A deficiency in TPP or its cofactors (such as magnesium) leads to cellular distress (energy insufficiency), particularly for the nervous system and heart muscle (the tissues most demanding in energy).
+It is stored only in very small amounts in the muscles, the nervous system and the liver.
+In the absence of sufficient external intake, these stores are depleted within 2 to 3 weeks.
+Thiamine is the precursor of two bioactive forms necessary for the proper functioning of several metabolic pathways: - Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in carbohydrate metabolism and the production of energy reserves, in the breakdown of pyruvate whose accumulation leads to an overproduction of lactate (toxic to all cells, but particularly to neurons and glial cells).
+TPP also participates in the oxidative decarboxylation of pyruvate, which is a necessary step for the formation of acetylcholine (a neurotransmitter). - Thiamine triphosphate, whose role is still poorly understood, is thought to be involved in cell signaling processes and neurotransmission.
+A deficiency in TPP or its cofactors (such as magnesium) therefore leads to cellular distress (energy failure), particularly for the nervous system and the cardiac muscle (the tissues with the highest energy demand).

 Usages associés

-Vitamin B1 deficiency, Emotional balance, Cognitive performance, Acid-base balance, Cardiac disorders, Depression
+Vitamin B1 deficiency, Emotional balance, Cognitive performance, Acid-base balance, Heart disorders, Depression

 Neurological